crisfmb/Programming-and-Scripting---Project-April-2018/README.md

 * petal length
 * petal width

 <p align="justify">We then use another programming concept which is referred to as "don't repeat yourself".
 This basically tells you that you don't need to write the same piece of code each time as the method/formula used for the calculation of the mean will be the same for each class.
-It is more sensible/simple to create a function which does the task for us.
+It is more sensible/simple to create a function that we are using the same calculation changing only the classes.
 This the "average" function which reads in each class and each field you want to average.</p>

 ``` python
 def sepal_length():